 Transforming marketing from a cost centre to a revenue centre is complex and involves many moving parts, from a new mindset to new skills to new technologies.
 We are still very much in the early days of watching this marketing transformation occur so we still have an absence of common terms, frameworks, and models.
 What we do have is direction.
 And that direction is about the rise of the marketing operations (MOps) function and how marketing is now being managed like a business (marketing performance management or MPM).

-In this blog post, I’ll discuss the history of marketing operations, present a framework for a marketing ops maturity model, explore the relationship between MOps and MPM, and suggest key actions to take for 2017.
+In this blog post, I’ll discuss the history of marketing operations, present a framework for a marketing ops maturity model, explore the relationship between MOps and MPM, and suggest key actions to take.

 The History of Marketing Ops

 I’ve been writing about the marketing operations function for a while.
 In 2013, I published my first version of the Revenue Marketing Centre of Excellence white paper and fully laid out the organizational structure, roles and responsibilities for the marketing operations team (as well as the entire center of excellence).
 Since 2013, we have updated the white paper as the marketing operations function continues to evolve.

 From 2013-2015, marketing operations was more of a covert operation.
 Few companies had a fully functioning marketing operations organization and most companies had a few folks with part-time responsibilities for data and analytics.
 As we came into 2016, marketing operations began emerging as the fast-growth area of marketing.
 Scott Brinker’s MarTech conferences were growing and we began to see a great deal more sophistication and breadth of responsibility of the MOps function.